ikae/MI-GRBL-Z-AXIS-Servo-Controller/README.md

 ### Overview
 This plug-in allows for servo up or down.
 Here is a description of the features of the plug-in.

+***This version/branch of the plugin was written for Inkscape 1.0.2 and updated for Python3 changes.
+This version allows for use with newer versions of Inkscape which are compatible with newer system architechtures.
+It is recommended to use this version of the plugin or newer.***

 * Servo down:  The command for move servo down.
 For example, M03 or M106.
 * Servo up: The command for move servo up.
 For example, M05 or M107.
 * X axis speed (mm/min):  The speed of the X axis mm/min.